tharkana/library-system/README.md

 # library-system
 ## Run it
-You need 3 commands to develop in this app:
+You need 3 commands to run this app:

 0. ```npm run app-start``` to start up the webpack dev server.
 0. ```mongod``` to start the mongo service.